pk800/hugo-netlify-cms/site/content/_index.md

 subtitle: Support sustainable farming while enjoying a cup
 image: /img/home-jumbotron.jpg
 blurb:
   heading: Why Kaldi?
 And why not? super!
+Ok!
   text: >-
     Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
 We source all of our beans